A symposium versus a conference. What’s the actual difference? And how does it affect organising or submitting to one?

 The defining features of a conference

 A conference (also known as a congress) is usually much broader in focus than a symposium.
 Conferences often cover multiple themes or topics within a field, and may bring together inter-disciplinary scholars and practitioners.
 Sometimes, because their subject is so broad, conferences have distinct tracks (like mini-conferences) contained within them.
 As a result, a conference would typically be much larger than a symposium.
-For example, some international conferences run for a week and have thousands of presenters.
+For example, some international conferences run for a week and have thousands of presenters and will need conference management software.

 The presenters at a conference range from students and early-career researchers through to invited speakers who are academic or industry celebrities.